Allen proud of 'character' after edging out Trump

 'When it went 9-9 I was really looking forward to it'

-Allen, who has won three ranking tournaments in as many months having also defended his Northern Ireland Open crown in October, was also quick to highlight the impact of his psychologist, who he believes has helped give him a different perspective on the game.
+Allen, who has won three ranking tournaments in as many months having also defended his Northern Ireland Open crown in October, was quick to highlight the impact of his psychologist, who he believes has helped give him a different perspective on the game.

 "I chatted to my psychologist at the break at 6-2 and, not that we were thinking negatively, but he said 'you get to test yourself if he comes back, which is the ultimate challenge.
 If you're up to it so be it and if not, then you try again next week'.